fabifont/brightness-controller/README.md

 # brightness-controller

 Simple bash script to control the brightness of your screen.
-The installer automatically put the script into your bin directory and if it doesn't exist it will create it, then it will delete the folder.
+The installer will automatically put the script into your bin directory and if it doesn't exist it will create it, then it will delete the folder.

 ## Installation